-The giggling stopped, and the next voice that came through was low, and growled like an animal.
+The giggling stopped, and the next voice that came through was low and growled like an animal.

 “You think a pistol can stop me?”

 The pilot drew her weapon and started to head in the direction she thought she came from.
 Squeezing between shelves and kicking over the objects that littered the floor.
-In the distance she noticed lights and ran towards them.
-The low sounding growls getting closer she panicked desperately as the pilot started toppling shelves and clambering towards the light.
-Pushing her way into an opening she came across a single lantern held by a skeleton with a crushed ribcage.
+In the distance, she noticed lights and ran towards them.
+The low-sounding growls getting closer, she panicked desperately as the pilot started toppling shelves and clambering towards the light.
+Pushing her way into an opening, she came across a single lantern held by a skeleton with a crushed ribcage.
 In its hand was a piece of paper that seemed familiar.
-She reached down and picked it up, upon the note was the same instructions that she had been given.
-As her eyes went lower than possible on hers she sighed.
+She reached down and picked it up; upon the note was the same instructions that she had been given.
+As her eyes went lower than possible on hers, she sighed.

 “Looks like this might be my last adventure.”
 She said as she turned to face the darkness of the shop.

-A bell rung and a stranger wandered into the store, shaking off a light dusting of snow that had started to fall.
+A bell rang, and a stranger wandered into the store, shaking off a light dusting of snow that had started to fall.
 As they closed the door, they felt the silence in the store.
 No other patrons, no store owner, or even a counter to pay at.
 They looked around and called out.

-There was a long drawn out moment of nothing, then an old woman fell out between some shelves, hastily pattering herself down she looked up and stood.
+There was a long drawn, out moment of nothing, then an old woman fell out between some shelves; hastily pattering herself down, she looked up and stood.